GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-02_time_series_analysis.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e10-02/unnamed-chunk-9-1.png)<!-- -->

 But - again - it is not as static as it seems.
 While ``decompose`` computes the (annual/long-term) trend using a moving average, the ``stl`` function uses a loess smoother.
-Here's one realisation using "periodic" as the smoothing window, for which - according to the function description - "smoothing is effectively replaced by taking the mean" (the visualization shows the different long-term trends retrieved by the two approaches, there are more tuning parameters):
+Here is one realization using "periodic" as the smoothing window, for which - according to the function description - "smoothing is effectively replaced by taking the mean".
+The visualization shows the different long-term trends retrieved by the two approaches:

 ```r
 tam_ts_stl <- stl(tam_ts, "periodic")